|Butyrylcholinesterase as Biomarker of Occupational Exposure Among Female Cotton Workers|

 |Full Text(PDF) | Related Articles|

-Objectives: Lack of safety measures and awareness about health effects associated with pesticides exposure among cotton picking females are contributing to decrease the health quality of those workers.
-The activity of BChE act as potential biomarker of exposure of pesticides among these females.
-Our study was aimed to determine the relationship between decreasing activity of BChE level in serum with pesticides exposure in female cotton pickers that can lead towards health impairments.
+Objectives: Lack of safety measures and unawareness about the harmful effects associated with pesticide exposure among cotton picking females contribute to poor health quality in this group of workers.
+The activity of butyrylcholinesterase (BChE) acts as potential biomarker of pesticide exposure among these females.
+Our study aimed to determine the relationship between decreasing activity of BChE level in serum with pesticide exposure in female cotton pickers that can lead towards health impairments.

-Materials and Methods: The butyrylcholinesterase level in serum samples of 50 cotton picker females were compared to 50 controls using the T-test.
-A questionnaire was prepared and asked to female workers related to precautionary measures work history and personal informations.
+Materials and Methods: The BChE level in serum samples of 50 female cotton pickers were compared to that of 50 controls using the t test.
+A questionnaire was prepared and asked from each female worker which was related to precautionary measures, work history and personal information.

-Conclusion: Pesticide exposure along with no safety measures was decreasing the BChE activity among exposed female workers that can be responsible for deranging physiological responses of their body.
+Conclusion: Pesticide exposure along with no safety measures decreased the BChE activity among exposed female workers that could be responsible for deranging the physiological responses of their body.

 Cite By, Google Scholar